hustcc/timeago.js/README.md

 timeago.format('2016-06-12', 'test_local');
 ```

 You can see [locales](locales) dir for more locales.

-Please submit a GitHub pull request for corrections or additional languages, and add the locale key into `tests/locales_test.js`.
+Please submit a GitHub pull request for corrections or additional languages, add locale key into `locales/localse.js`, and add the locale testcases into `tests/locales` dir.

 # 3. Contributions